What is Encryption Key Management?

-Encryption key management is administering the full lifecycle of cryptographic keys and protecting them from loss or misuse.
-The lifecycle includes: generating, using, storing, archiving, and deleting of keys.
+Encryption key management is administering the full lifecycle of cryptographic keys.
+This includes: generating, using, storing, archiving, and deleting of keys.
 Protection of the encryption keys includes limiting access to the keys physically, logically, and through user/role access.

 |Click here to view this eBook offline|